anten-ka/SOCKS5_eng/readme.md

-﻿# SOCKS5 Proxy Installer (Dante) - English Version
+﻿# SOCKS5 Proxy Installer (Dante) - English Version for Ubuntu

 This script automatically installs and configures a **SOCKS5 proxy** with authentication using **Dante**.
+Tested on Ubuntu 24.04 & 22.04
 ## 📌 Features:

 -   Automatically detects the network interface